5 Quick and Easy Ways To Wreck Your Analytics

 3. Don’t Cross the Streams (Mixing Scopes)

 Mixing scope within the GA interface is one of those easy yet dangerous things to do.
-Counting larger containers by their distinct count of smaller ones can lead to all kinds of crazy.
+Counting larger containers by their distinct count of smaller ones can lead to all kinds of weird.
 Let’s say you have a jar of 50 jelly beans.
 You wouldn’t find the number of jars you had by counting each jelly bean that was in the jar.
 Sure, each jellybean is associated with a jar but all the jelly beans are in a single jar!
 Yet we expect GA to work for us like this!

 My Advice: Counting goal completions and sessions (session-based) by page (hit-based) leads to some wonky results.
 Context matters.
 Always know where you are and what dimensions and metrics work together.